 In the NMSU case, GAO found that the government is not required to structure acquisitions in order to neutralize the competitive advantage of an incumbent, agencies may nonetheless use an evaluation method that attempts to foster competition by increasing the feasibility of a proposal being submitted by non-incumbent offerors.

 GAO cited Int’l Computaprint Corp., B-207466, Nov.
 15, 1982, 82-2 CPD ¶ 440 at 3.
-This was a case where a university was the incumbent contractor and even with a longstanding relationship and good past performance, they lost.
+This was a case where a university was the incumbent contractor and even with a longstanding relationship and good past performance write up, they lost.

 What Does This Decision Mean For Incumbent Contractors?